 I had to inform him that if he plans to be hired by a trucking company that pays by the mile, he could be in for a rude awakening.

 When my husband Mike drove regionally, his checks were anything but consistent from week to week.

 Unless a trucker is on salary (which we've never heard of), the only way a trucker can have a steady paycheck (the same amount each week) is if:

 I wrote to the gentleman that this past July, the FMCSA changed the Hours of Service regulation and many professional truck drivers have experienced lower paychecks as a result.

 There's another aspect of that "steady paycheck" situation that some drivers don't take into account: driving a truck for a living is the 8th or 9th deadliest occupation in the USA.

 Families of truckers who are killed on the job -- and who relied on the trucker's income financially -- should have planned ahead "just in case."

 Furthermore, lots of truckers get hurt on the job, which may effectively stop their income.

-the factors are in your favor, yes.
-Otherwise, probably not.
+If all the factors are in your favor, yes.